FarahElAlem/Flutter-Nutrition-Application/README.md

     - ~~Setup Nutrient data~~
     - ~~Setup Recipe data (No easily avaliable information, working on this)~~
         - ~~Parsing the data now to accurately display nutritition information (done in python, not included in repo)~~
-        - Parsed data, but I have realized that Cloud Firestore might be a better option that a RTDB at this moment, am converting...
+        - ~~Parsed data, but I have realized that Cloud Firestore might be a better option that a RTDB at this moment, am converting...~~
+        - Converted to cloud firestore, but am having some issues searching substrings.
+Have found some solutions, but I have have to upgrade my Cloud Firestore plan ($$$) to add the functionality.
 - ~~Allow search features to query nutrient data from firebase~~
     - ~~Allow users to search by food type~~
     - ~~Allow users to search by food name~~